- Trip Outline

 The places have been chosen for you to experience the varied life in Assam.
-Over dinner at my aunt’s home in Guwahati interact with my friends to understand more about the region.
-Jorhat is at the heart of the tea industry in Assam, while river island Majuli is special for its beauty and the people who inhabit it (previous tour guests have said the highlight of their trip was interacting with members of the Mishing tribe).
-There’s also the fact that it might cease to exist in our lifetime.
-Everyone associates Kaziranga with the one-horned rhino, but a lesser-known fact is that it holds the record for having the largest number of tigers in a protected area the world over.
+Over dinner at my aunt’s home in Guwahati interact with contemporaries to understand more about the region.
+Jorhat is at the heart of the tea industry in Assam and it is delightful to spend a night at a tea estate bungalow here, while river island Majuli is special for its beauty and the people who inhabit it both the Vaishnavite monks and indigenous tribesmen (previous tour guests have said the highlight of their trip was interacting with members of the Mishing tribe).
+There’s also the fact that the island might cease to exist in our lifetime.
+Everyone associates Kaziranga with the one-horned rhino, but a lesser-known fact is that it holds the record world over for having the largest number of tigers in a protected area.

 Please note: This tour can be replicated any time post the Monsoons and the price is based on the number of people traveling.
 In December 2017 for a group of 10, pricing was Rs 72,000/- per person for Indian passport holders.
 Foreign passport holders are charged an incremental amount of Rs 6000/- for permits etc. For a current update on pricing please write to us.

-Chota Assam Experience (also known as Chota Axom) gives you an experience of the state and its diversity
+Chota Assam Experience gives you an experience of the state and its diversity

-KazirangaIn the morning, visit one Satra (monastery) then return to the ferry point, cross over and drive to Kaziranga.
-Enroute, visit a tea estate for lunch and a tea tasting (pay directly to vendor).
+KazirangaIn the morning, visit one Vishnavite Satra (monastery) then return to the ferry point, cross over and drive to Kaziranga.
 You have an option to relax till dinner or book a massage at the hotel spa (pay directly to vendor).

-KazirangaEarly morning goes for an elephant ride inside the sanctuary.
-After breakfast, visits can be arranged to the surrounding cottage industries or the orchid park.
+KazirangaEarly morning go for an elephant ride inside the sanctuary.
+After breakfast, visits will be arranged to the surrounding cottage industries and the orchid park.
 The evening jeep safari ride starts at 2pm.
-You can go to the tourist centre to watch the cultural performances or relax around the bonfire in the evening.
+You can go to the tourist centre to watch the cultural performances or relax at the hotel.

 MemoriesAfter breakfast, check out of the hotel and proceed to the airport at Guwahati.
-On route, stop for a traditional Assamese thali.
+En route, stop for a traditional Assamese thali.